 Positron Emission Tomography (PET) / X-Ray Computed Tomography (CT)

 ARA-MBI’s preclinical imaging facility includes a Mediso Nano PET/CT instrument for high resolution scanning of small animals.
 The instrument provides a high-precision gantry for exact alignment of PET/CT data and with a gantry bore opening of 16 cm can accommodate imaging of mice, rats and rabbits.
 A complete 360° PET detector ring consisting of 12 modules provides ultra high resolution and sensitivity, with the reconstructed resolution in the centre of the field of view being less than 1.0 mm.

 PET and/or CT scanning can extend up to 300 mm in the axial direction by automated translation of the bed for whole body imaging, with a transaxial range of 45-125 mm.
 Real time reconstruction of CT data can achieve voxel sizes in the range of 13-37 um.
 Low dose CT protocols (<50 mGy for a 3 minute scan) are compatible with longitudinal rodent studies.

 Fluorescence Emission Computed Tomography (FLECT)

->

-> The BioFLECT instrument located in AMREP’s preclinical imaging facility offers uniform sensitivity and approximately 1 mm resolution throughout the subject.
+The BioFLECT instrument located in ARA-MBI’s preclinical imaging facility offers uniform sensitivity and approximately 1 mm resolution throughout the subject.
 The system includes the most commonly used laser/filer combinations and has a transaxial field of view (FOV) of 38 mm and an axial FOV of 100 mm (mice).